-Kurima-jima is a tiny island south of Miyakojima with a laid-back atmosphere and a small community of divers, esoterics and dropouts, plus nice beaches.
+Kurima-jima is a tiny island south of Miyakojima, connected by a bridge.
+With its laid-back atmosphere, plus nice beaches, it attracts a small community of divers, esoterics and dropouts.
 The Kurimajima Bridge was built in 1995, when the island’s population consisted of less than 200 sugar cane farmers.

 The islands Irabujima and Shimojima

-Most of Shimojishima, the smaller and more distant of the two islands, is taken up by a fully-fledged airport runway.
-So far it is being used as a training airport for commercial airlines – but plans are under way to open the Shimojishima Airport for passengers, which would mean a huge increase in tourist capacities, especially if it’s going to be an international airport.
+Most of Shimojishima, the smaller and more distant of the two islands, is off-limits: A fully-fledged airport runway takes up most of the island.
+It has mainly been used as a training airport for commercial airlines.
+But in 2019 the Shimojishima Airport also opened for passengers – currently on a few domestic routes.
+For Miyakojima Island, this could mean a huge increase in tourist capacities for the future, especially if it starts bringing in international travellers.

 The Island of Great Gods

-But one small island may withstand the tourist influx nonetheless: Ôkamijima, the Island of Great Gods, is the only nearby island not linked by a bridge.
+But one small island may withstand the tourist influx nonetheless: Ôkamijima, the Island of Great Gods, is the only nearby island without a bridge to Miyakojima Island itself.
 A ferry boat leaves 4 times a day for Ôkamijima, only 15 minutes away from Miyakojima.
-The island has only one road, about 1 km long, and a settlement of about a dozen houses and about 30 inhabitants, mostly elderly – and did we mention the red cats?
+The island has only one road, about 1 km long, and a settlement of about a dozen houses and about 30 inhabitants.
+Mostly they are elderly – and did we mention the red cats?
 There are no cars, but lots of interesting rocks and old tombs.
-A large part of the island is taken by a holy mountain, and several other holy areas are not accessible year-round.
+A large part of the island consists of a holy mountain, and several other holy areas are not accessible year-round.

-If you like beaches, snorkelling and exploring, Miyakojima might be the place for you.
+If you want to travel to Japan and like beaches, snorkelling and exploring, Miyakojima might be the place for you.
 Would you like to visit?
 Also have a look at some of our other posts about beaches and islands in Japan, such as the Kerama Islands or Hateruma Island.

-Currently there are only a few domestic airline connections to Miyakojima, and they tend to be more expensive than to the other islands of Okinawa.
-Once on the island, there are limited bus connections (also over the bridges to the smaller islands).
+Once on Miyako Island there are only a few bus connections (also over the bridges to the smaller islands).
 Renting a car is neither difficult nor expensive.

-Most hotels and tourist facilities are in Hirara, but especially the Southern part of Miyakojima is also quite populated, and accommodation can be found near the beaches and on all islands.
+Most hotels and tourist facilities are in Hirara, but especially the Southern part of Miyakojima is also quite populated.
+Accommodation is available near the beaches and on all islands.
 So far, the Miyakojima Islands tend to be somewhat more exclusive and expensive than other areas of Okinawa.

-Note: All expenses were paid by ourselves and we did not get any sponsoring for our trip to Miyakojima Island.
+Note: We paid all expenses ourselves and we did not get any sponsoring for our trip to Miyakojima Island.